Taiseer-ALaidroos/hybrid-order-data-pipeline/README.md

 ### 3. `src/file_router.py` — Smart Router

 * Calculates the actual file size and routes it automatically.
-* Ensures efficiency and optimal resource consumption by routing small files (≤ 200MB) to the Python engine, and larger ones to PySpark.
+* Ensures efficiency and optimal resource consumption by routing small files (≤ 200MB) to the Python engine, and larger files to PySpark.

 ### 4. `src/batch_engine.py` — Batch Engine